The Shift

 Day in the Life

-Afternoon: draft a new interaction pattern at the precision agents need—states, transitions, focus order, error copy tone, and success criteria—so generation and human review share one source of truth.
-You close the day with the QA Engineer, scoping a new CI check for design-system compliance so drift is caught automatically.
+Later you draft a new interaction pattern at the precision agents need: states, transitions, focus order, error copy tone, success criteria.
+Generation and human review share one source of truth.
+Your work product isn't a folder of screens anymore.
+It's the system that produces screens and the judgment that keeps what ships honest.

 Connection to HELM